 Click here to see the trailhead location in Google Maps.

 Begin the hike by walking uphill on the Grasshopper Multi Use Trail.
-The dirt road climbs through old-growth redwood uplands that are pleasant if unspectacular.
-Dense thickets of huckleberry and tanoak grow among the redwoods.
+The dirt road climbs somewhat steeply through old-growth redwood uplands that are pleasant if unspectacular.
+A dense understory of huckleberry shrubs and tanoak grows among the redwoods.

 After the road reaches the intersection with the Squaw Creek Ridge Multi Use Trail it levels out, continuing through mundane uplands with some redwoods.
 Occasionally there are a few good-sized trees.
 The road crosses Squaw Creek on a bridge and then begins to climb again at an average grade of 12%.
 Fortunately, it's not a constant grade; the road levels out every now and then, which helps to make the climb easier.